Accounting for Cash Transactions

 Preparing a Bank Reconciliation

-The cash balance in your books will never agree with the balance shown on the bank statement.
+This reconciliation is necessary because the cash balance in your books will never agree with the balance shown on the bank statement.
 The delay in checks and deposits clearing the bank, automatic bank charges and credits you haven't recorded—and errors you may have made in your books—render the ideal impossible.

 After preparing the bank reconciliation, you can be comfortable that the account balance shown on your books is up-to-date, and gain insight into any irregularities such as employee theft of funds.